Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

                       #:item{:text "cook rissotto"}]}]]
   ```

-In this query [pull](https://docs.datomic.com/query/query-pull.html) is very handy as we want to make an association of datoms related to the same entity.
+In this query, [pull](https://docs.datomic.com/query/query-pull.html) is very handy because we want to make an association of datoms related to the same entity.

-#### Connecting the dots
+#### Connecting the Dots

 So far we have:

-- An initial schema.
+- An initial schema
-- A function to create new lists.
+- A function to create new lists
-- A function to create new items.
+- A function to create new items
-- Some queries to fetch the state of the database.
+- Some queries to fetch the state of the database

-With some embellishment of the code, we can have this initial `src/todo_db.clj` file
+With some embellishment of the code, we can have this initial `src/todo_db.clj` file:

 ```clojure
 (ns todo-db